oneeve8/kobble-data/content/Tutorial2.md

 Let’s get started.

-To share a track or channel, simply long tap it, select *shar
+To share a track or channel, simply long tap it, select *share* and select the medium you want to share it in.
+You

 To stream an archived book, first find the archived book that you want to stream.